Checking and editing the details of a calendar event

 View the details of an event

-Create a struct that implements UIViewControllerRepresentable
+Create a struct that conforms to UIViewControllerRepresentable

 , the protocol required to use a UIViewController